 It is mainly because, in an otherwise slow burn of a film, the ending feels a bit rushed.
 But points to the makers and the overall consistent performances for keeping us engaged, especially in the investigative portions.
 However, there is a definite lack of engagement when the world is being built because the distractions are one too many in a film that needed a lot more focus.

-Agent Kannayiram is a hyper-stylised version of Agent Sai Srinivasa Athreya but misses out on hitting the same highs as the original simply because the world of a star is different from the world of an aspiring star.
+Agent Kannayiram is a hyper-stylised version of Agent Sai Srinivasa Athreya but misses out on hitting the same highs of the original simply because the world of a star is different from the world of an aspiring star.

 Cast: Santhanam, Riya Suman, Pugazh, Munishkanth